 The guides said we would see hippos and crocodiles on the riverbank and indeed we did!
 Everyone enjoyed a casual riverside dinner watching a spectacular Zambian sunset and listening to sweet African songbirds and base-sounding hippo grunts.
 We spotted a few sinister looking crocodiles scuttling along the riverbank.

 “Hippos are crucial to Luangwa’s ecosystem.
 When released into the river their excrement fertilizes the water and supports the fish population which, in turn, sustains the crocodiles.”
 During the night when the hot sun isn’t beating down on them, lazy, sedentary hippos come out of the water to graze.
-I was tired and fell into a deep sleep but some in the group heard grunting hippos moving around our camp during the night.
+I was tired and fell into a deep sleep but some in the group heard grunting hippos roaming our camp during the night.

 South Luangwa National Park is a world-famous wildlife sanctuary.
 Declared a National Park in 1972, the Luangwa Valley became an established game reserve in 1983.
 It covers over 9,000 sq. kilometers (3,500 sq. miles).
 The Park has 60 animal species and over 400 different exotic birds, including fish eagles (Zambia’s national bird), bee eaters, lilac breasted rollers, Bateleur eagles, and many unusual stork species like the beautiful saddle-billed stork.